VanshikaBhalla/groceryDeliveryAPI/README.md

 ## Acknowledgements

-This project has been both challenging and rewarding, and I am grateful for the opportunity to enhance my skills in web development.
+This project has been both challenging and rewarding, and I am grateful for the opportunity to enhance my skills.